Find Affordable College Courses

 After completing their degree, mechanic and repair technologies graduates from Sonoran Desert Institute carry an average student debtload of $11,225.

-Read full report on Mechanic & Repair Technologies at Sonoran Desert Institute
+Full Mechanic & Repair Technologies at Sonoran Desert Institute Report

-You’ll be in good company if you decide to attend Aviation Institute of Maintenance - Dallas.
-It ranked #2 on our 2023 Best Mechanic & Repair Technologies Schools in the Southwest Region list.
-Located in the city of Irving, Aviation Institute of Maintenance - Dallas is a private for-profit college with a small student population.
+Out of the 46 schools in the Southwest Region that were part of this year’s ranking, Aviation Institute of Maintenance - Dallas landed the # 2 spot on the list.
+Located in the large city of Irving, Aviation Institute of Maintenance - Dallas is a private for-profit college with a fairly small student population.

 The average amount in student loans that mechanic and repair technologies majors at Aviation Institute of Maintenance - Dallas take out is $28,885.
 This translates to an average monthly loan payment of $149, based on a 10-year repayment plan.